Environment

 - Billboard: Billboard mode used for particles (

-rotates particles vertically only). - Texture:
+Fullrotates particles horizontally and vertically,Horizontalrotates particles horizontally only,Verticalrotates particles vertically only). - Texture:

-file to be used as particle texture. - Material:
+.pngfile to be used as particle texture. - Material:

-for texture to be unaffected by world lighting. - Blending:
+Litfor texture to be affected by world lighting,Unlitfor texture to be unaffected by world lighting. - Blending:

-for texture to have an additive blend mode (good for use clases like fire),Normal
+Additivefor texture to have an additive blend mode (good for use clases like fire),Normalfor texture to have a normal blend mode. - World Space:

-if particles should be positioned in local coordinates (moving in world space as emitter moves).
+Yesif particles should be positioned in world coordinates (staying in world space as emitter moves),Noif particles should be positioned in local coordinates (moving in world space as emitter moves).

 Shape